shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

+- Typing events support.
 - Add User Profile component in Direct Message "channel name" section.
-- Fix any Errors/Issues in Join Private/Public Channel functionality.
+- Deployment Preperation once again.
 - Cleanup guards in JS code for lack of avatar

 ### Luxury

 - Fully disconnect user from chat server upon logout
-- Add User profiles accessible by clicking on name of user and image.
 - Invite to channel by URL system.
 - Add search all users functionality.
 - Add search all channels functionality.
 - Unread messages notification.
 - UI Design using SASS
 - Responsiveness using SASS
-- Typing events support.

 ### Done

+- Fix any Errors/Issues in Join Private/Public Channel functionality.
 - Add User Profile component in names of Users in group Channel message lists
 - User Profiles with editable about section.
 - Styling for Notifications.